 Cut boards and sand smooth

-Stain to desired color (leaving front of large board unstained)
+Stain to desired color (leaving the front of large board unstained)

 Paint front of large board and let dry